ourcodingclub/CC-etiquette/README.md

 # CC-etiquette
-Following a coding etiquette to improve code readability for the programmer and the user.

 This repository contains the files necessary to complete Coding Club's tutorial on coding etiquette - you can check it out at https://ourcodingclub.github.io/2017/04/25/etiquette.html